 - Venturers learn about the importance of putting others before themselves through service projects

-- Boy Scouts learn about their rights and duties as US citizens as part of the early rank requirements
+- Scouts BSA learn about their rights and duties as US citizens as part of the early rank requirements

-- The Citizenship in the Community, Citizenship in the Nation, and Citizenship in the World merit badges help Boy Scouts learn how they can be useful members of larger communities.
+- The Citizenship in the Community, Citizenship in the Nation, and Citizenship in the World merit badges help Scouts BSA learn how they can be useful members of larger communities.

 - By learning to take care of the environment, they preseve our natural reasources for everyone’s benefit

-- Boy Scouts also perform service projects to benefit organizations and individuals in the community.
+- Scouts BSA also perform service projects to benefit organizations and individuals in the community.

 - Cub Scouts learn about America’s heritage